-Factors that could cause our actual results to differ materially from those in this Quarterly Report are any of the risks previously disclosed in our Annual Report on Form 10-K filed with the SEC on April 7, 2022 and Quarterly Report on Form 10-Q filed with the SEC on May 20, 2022.
+Factors that could cause our actual results to differ materially from those in this Quarterly Report are any of the risks previously disclosed in our Annual Report on Form 10-K filed with the SEC on Angust 7, 2022, Quarterly Report on Form 10-Q filed with the SEC on May 20, 2022, and Quarterly Report on Form 10-Q filed with the SEC on August 12, 2022.
 Any of those factors could result in a significant or material adverse effect on our results of operations or financial condition.
 Additional risk factors not presently known to us or that we currently deem immaterial may also impair our business or results of operations.
-As of the date of this Quarterly Report, there have been no material changes to the risk factors disclosed in our Annual Report on Form 10-K filed with the SEC on April 7, 2022 and Quarterly Report on Form 10-Q filed with the SEC on May 20, 2022, except as described below.
+As of the date of this Quarterly Report, there have been no material changes to the risk factors disclosed in our Annual Report on Form 10-K filed with the SEC on April 7, 2022, Quarterly Report on Form 10-Q filed with the SEC on May 20, 2022, and Quarterly Report on Form 10-Q filed with the SEC on May 20, 2022, and Quarterly Report on Form 10-Q filed with the SEC on May 20, 2022, and Quarterly Report on Form 10-Q filed with the SEC on May 20, 2022, and Quarterly Report on Form 10-Q filed with the SEC on May 20, 2022, and Quarterly Report on Form 10-Q filed with the SEC on August 12, 2022.
 We may disclose changes to such factors or disclose additional factors from time to time in our future filings with the SEC.